7 Tips for Getting Back to Your Yoga Practice After an Injury

 4. Don’t do anything that hurts.

 Yoga is not supposed to hurt.
 And, although we might be tempted to push past our pain, we need to be mindful of our limits.
-So, when you’re getting back to yoga after an injury, skip or modify poses that threaten to cause pain in the area of your injury.
+So, when you’re getting back to yoga after an injury, skip poses that threaten to cause pain.
+Modify the poses in the area of your injury.

 When you opt out of a pose in class, use the time to breathe and rest.
 Or, you may even want to repeat a pose that felt great.
 Speak to your yoga instructor about alternative postures.